 Use Databricks with Git

-For analytical projects developed on Databricks in the DfE, we recommend using git and Azure DevOps for sharing, collaborating and proper version control of work.
+For analytical projects developed on Databricks in the DfE, we recommend using GitHub or Azure DevOps for sharing, collaborating and proper version control of work.

 Easier collaboration